Matt is not WordPress!

 I believe it is a moral obligation for strong companies that benefit from the WordPress ecosystem to give back, whether through financial contributions or by providing code and resources to support its growth and sustainability.

-I haven’t delved deeply into the matter, but from a high-level perspective, it’s hard to understand why WP Engine isn’t one of the top donors to the WordPress Foundation.
+From a high-level perspective, it’s hard to understand why WP Engine isn’t one of the top donors to the WordPress Foundation.
 Other companies in the ecosystem, such as Bluehost, Hostinger, and Automattic (the parent company of WordPress.com), regularly contribute both financially and through development efforts that enhance the platform.

 But can we really demand 8% of their total revenue for this?
 Can we be so specific with our demands while running a nonprofit open-source software initiative whose services are freely available for all?